 *Individual Memberships available at Discovery Place Science and Discovery Place Nature only. **Family Museum Memberships at Discovery Place Kids-Rockingham are $130 ***Guest passes are available for Family Memberships only.

-Build leadership skills while working closely with Museum professionals
+Join the movement and build lasting leadership skills with Museum professionals

-In addition, Discovery Place supports teen volunteers in their future academic and career aspirations by providing personal development opportunities including:
+As a part of the Youth Development Program Discovery Place supports teen volunteers in their future academic and career aspirations by providing additional development opportunities including:

-- Level Up, a discussion, demonstration and experimentation series that will expose students to a variety of STEM professions.
-This series connects the real world to Museum work and provides opportunities to hone STEM knowledge and skills.
+- Level Up: A discussion, demonstration and experimentation series that will expose students to a variety of STEM careers.
+The series connects the real world to Museum work and provides opportunities to sharpen STEM knowledge and skills.
 Level Up presenters will represent the diversity of the Charlotte STEM community.

-- Career College Sequence for high school students, covering topics such as college applications, résumé building, STEM job searches, interviewing skills, public speaking and networking.
+- Career College Sequence: A series of workshops covering topics such as college applications, résumé building, financial literacy, interviewing skills, public speaking and networking.

-- Regular performance reviews to identify strengths and opportunities for growth.
+- Performance reviews: A method of identifying strengths and opportunities for further growth.